All Episodes

 That was the plan.

-Set themselves of as uh, you know, knights on the white horse, saving the day.
+Set themselves as knights on the white horse saving the day.

 The problem is it's happening two to three years sooner than it was supposed to.

-So now you're gonna have a lot of people lose their health insurance, don't know where to go to get it because there is no wonderful public option yet.
+So now you're going to have a lot of people lose their health insurance, don't know where to go to get it because there is no wonderful public option yet.

-The regime might have to ratch up that and uh ramp up the speed at which they do this.
+The regime might have to ratch up that, ramp up the speed at which they do this.

 But it's just frustrating because all of this was predictable.

-Those of us who understand economics, free market, understand liberals and socialism, and how they screw up the free market.
+Those of us who understand economics, free market, understand liberals and socialism and how they screw up the free market, this is all predictable.

 And you couple that with the fact that liberals lie.